kaushikgopal/jekyll-docker-blog-build/README.md

 # Using this container for your jekyll blog

-Run this locally like so:
+Run this locally (from your jekyll directory) like so:

+    # Run jekyll server with live-reload
+    docker-compose up
-    docker run --rm --publish 4000:4000 --publish 35729:35729 -v="$PWD:/srv/jekyll" -it jklgg/blog-build:0.5
+    # docker run --rm --publish 4000:4000 --publish 35729:35729 -v="$PWD:/srv/jekyll" -it jklgg/jblog:1.0

-Or if you prefer docker-compose:
+To publish with firebase hosting

+    # jekyll build and then firebase deploy
-    docker-compose -f ../jekyll-docker-blog-build/docker-compose.yml up
+    docker-compose -f docker-compose-publish.yml up
-    # to be run from within your jekyll dir, but point to the compose file here
+    # docker run --rm -v="$PWD:/srv/jekyll" -it jklgg/jblog:1.0 /usr/local/bin/firebase deploy

 # Adapted from: